BIGdeadLock/Graph-Crawler/README.md

 4) The email address is common (not good) but is not the only one in the url (good) - The url will be ranked high

 # Docker
-For simple deployment I created a `docker-compose.yml` that will run the server and expose the port 8080.
+For simple deployment I created a `docker-compose.yml` that will run the server and expose the port 5000.
+To run the docker, follow the steps:

+1. Clone the project
+2. Open the project directory and run the command `cd build-docker`
+3. Run the command: `./run.sh build`

+**NOTE:** To kill the docker run the command `./run.sh kill`

 # API Documentation
 This project is using swagger for api documentation.
 Available at `http://localhost:5000/apidocs`.
 After running